richard17a/richard17a.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.cam.ac.uk'>University of Cambridge</a>.
+subtitle: <a href='https://www.cam.ac.uk'>University of Cambridge</a>

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>Institute of Astronomy</p>
     <p>Madingley Road</p>